 From the other major category, that of commercial bonds, it can be seen that other industries which might require surety bonds are the court system, various governmental agencies, businesses which desire to protect themselves from employee dishonesty, and any other profession which requires licensing and bonding permits as a condition to conduct business within state borders.

 It’s usually not very difficult for you to procure your MO surety bond.
 First, you’ll need to figure out exactly which type you need, and you can use the list above as a guide to help with that.
 The obligee requiring you to purchase a bond will also be able to identify the specific kind of bond needed as a condition of employment.

 Then you need to find a surety company which will sell you the kind of bond you need.
-Your first choice of surety companies should be NFP Surety, where you’ll always find the most affordable rates and the fastest preparation for your bond.
+Your first choice of surety companies should be Surety by NFP, where you’ll always find the most affordable rates and the fastest preparation for your bond.
 You can usually even fill out an online application to expedite the process.

 An indemnity agreement document will then be issued to you, which must be notarized for legal purposes, and then returned to the surety company.
 Upon receipt of the agreement, the surety company will then be able to issue the actual bond to you, for the amount specified in the original application.

 NFP Surety provides affordable Missouri surety bonds and fidelity bond insurance.
 Every bond is prepared on a specific form, as prescribed by the entity requiring the bonding (known as the Obligee).
 Below is a list of bond types that are commonly requested in Missouri.

 Apply for your bond now by completing our online surety application.